protontypes/open-sustainable-technology/README.md

 - [nasa-wildfires](https://github.com/datadesk/nasa-wildfires) - Download wildfire hotspots detected by NASA satellites and the Fire Information for Resource Management System (FIRMS).
 - [WindNinja](https://github.com/firelab/windninja) - Computes spatially-varying wind fields for wildland fire and other applications requiring high-resolution wind predictions in complex terrain.
 - [SimFire](https://github.com/mitrefireline/simfire) - An open-source wildfire simulator written in Python and meant to be used to train reinforcement learning agents.
+- [FireHistory](https://github.com/dbca-wa/FireHistory) - The goal of FireHistory is to provide tools to help extract useful fire metrics from the Department of Biodiversity, Conservation and Attractions Fire History dataset data Western Australia link.

 ### Marine Life and Fishery